flutter/website/hot-reload.md

 Performing hot reload...
 Reloaded 1 of 448 libraries in 2,777ms.
 ```
-The app's UI is updated to reflect your change, and the current state of the app
+The app is updated to reflect your change, and the current state of the app
 — the value of the counter variable in the above example — is preserved.
 Your
 app continues to execute from where it was prior to running the hot reload
 command.
 The code is updated and execution continues.

+A code change has a visible effect only if the modified Dart code is run again
+after the change.
+The following section describes common code patterns where the
+modified code will _not_ run again after hot reload.

 ## Troubleshooting hot reload

 When you start working with hot reload and using it frequently, you'll likely
 encounter the types of code changes that might need a full app restart:

+*   Changing the `main()` method of the app
 *   Initializing global variables
 *   Initializing static fields
-*   Changing the `main()` method of the app

 You can adapt your code to work around the above cases so that hot reload is
 still an option, for example by evaluating an initialization expression after